phalcon/documentation/docs/controllers.md

 The above is a simple example of forwarding for users that are not logged in or do not have access.
 You can check the Events section below on how you can leverage events to do the same thing globally for your application.

 There is no limit on the `forward` calls you can have in your application.
 You have to be careful though, since forwarding could lead to circular references, at which point your application will halt.
-If there are no other actions to be dispatched by the dispatch loop, the dispatcher will automatically invoke the view layer of the MVC that is managed by [Phalcon\Mvc\View][views].
+If there are no other actions to be dispatched by the dispatch loop, the dispatcher will automatically invoke the view layer of the MVC that is managed by [Phalcon\Mvc\View](views.md).

 ## Actions
 Actions are methods that are called to execute the necessary functionality for our application.
 Actions **must** be suffixed by `Action` and they match a route request from the user.